devx-cafe/git-phlow/docs/documentation.md

 **description**

-list the first 30 issues connected to the repository.
-This is only valid for GitHub.
-Issues on Jira will be taken from every project.
+issues lists the first 30 issues from the connected issue management system.
+The are not picked in any specific order, and for Jira they are not picked by any specific project.
+The command is helpful for getting an overview of the next issues without leaving your terminal.
+The issue command uses the configuration `issue-api` key-value pair to fetch the issues.

 ```sh
 git phlow issues
 #38: testing windows Status - in progress @kryptag